MasalaMunch/fuzzier-matcher/README.md

 ## How fast is it?

-* Complexity-wise, `match(shorterString, longerString)` is `O(shorterString.length*longerString.length)`, or `O(shorterString.length*log(longerString.length)+longerString.length)` if you disable string splitting.
-* Performance-wise, the JavaScript implementation can query databases containing up to 500,000 characters in real time on [my laptop](http://browser.geekbench.com/geekbench3/8725551).
+* The JavaScript implementation can query databases containing up to 500,000 characters in real time on [my laptop](http://browser.geekbench.com/geekbench3/8725551).

 ## Demo